All about JavaScript Prototypes

 a.__proto__.__proto__;

-Before creating our own prototypes, we should be aware of the,
+But while creating our prototypes, we should be aware of the,

 To create the prototypes-chain we can use the Object.create() function.